rm-controls/rm_controllers/rm_calibration_controllers/README.md

 ## 3. ROS API

 ### 3.1.
-Services
+Service
 * `is_calibrated_srv_`(bool)

-  Used to judge whether the calibration process has been finished.
+  Provide a service to begin calibrate.
+Other client can start calibration by calling this service.

 ### 3.2.
 Parameters